-Faculty members are published specialists in rhetoric, composition, cultural studies, technical and professional writing, and new media studies.
+Faculty members are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.

-We also offer a combined bachelor’s/master’s in Writing, Rhetoric and Discourse degree and a combined Bachelor of Arts in Writing, Rhetoric and Discourse/Master of Secondary Education in English degree.
-Both programs allow you to complete a bachelor’s degree and a graduate degree in five years.
+You can earn a combined bachelor’s + master’s degree that combines a WRD major with a graduate program, including our master’s program in Writing Rhetoric and Discourse.
+We also offer a combined bachelor’s + master’s in Writing, Rhetoric and Discourse and Secondary Education in English degree.
+All of these programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.

 Additionally, we offer the 3+3 BA/JD, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.